-Key responsibilities (quotes are taken from Keeping Children Safe in Education 2021):
+Key responsibilities (quotes are taken from Keeping Children Safe in Education):

-- Approve this policy and strategy and subsequently review its effectiveness, e.g. by asking the questions in the helpful document from the UK Council for Child Internet Safety (UKCIS) Online safety in schools and colleges: Questions from the Governing Board. - Ask about how the school has reviewed protections for pupils in the home and remote-learning procedures, rules and safeguards (see remotesafe.lgfl.net for guidance to policies and an infographic overview of safeguarding considerations for remote teaching technology). - "Ensure an appropriate senior member of staff, from the school leadership team, is appointed to the role of DSL with lead responsibility for safeguarding and child protection (including online safety)". - Support the school in encouraging parents and the wider community to become engaged in online safety activities. - Have regular strategic reviews with the online-safety coordinator / DSL and incorporate online safety into standing discussions of safeguarding at governor meetings. - Where the online-safety coordinator is not the named DSL or deputy DSL, ensure that there is regular review and open communication between these roles and that the DSL's clear overarching responsibility for online safety is not compromised. - Work with the DPO, DSL and headteacher to ensure a GDPR-compliant framework for storing data, but helping to ensure that child protection is always put first and data-protection processes support careful and legal sharing of information. - Check all school staff have read Part 1 of KCSIE; SLT and all working directly with children have read Annex B; check that Annex D on Online Safety reflects practice in your school. - "Ensure that all staff undergo safeguarding and child protection training (including online safety) at induction.
+- Approve this policy and strategy and subsequently review its effectiveness, e.g. by asking the questions in the helpful document from the UK Council for Child Internet Safety (UKCIS) Online safety in schools and colleges: Questions from the Governing Board. - Undergo (and signpost all other governors to attend) safeguarding and child protection training (including online safety) at induction to provide strategic challenge into policy and practice, ensuring this is regularly updated. - Ensure that all staff also receive appropriate safeguarding and child protection (including online) training at induction and that this is updated. - "Ensure appropriate filters and appropriate monitoring systems are in place [but...] be careful that 'overblocking' does not lead to unreasonable restrictions as to what children can be taught with regard to online teaching and safeguarding". - Ask about how the school has reviewed protections for pupils in the home and remote-learning procedures, rules and safeguards.

+- "Ensure an appropriate senior member of staff, from the school leadership team, is appointed to the role of DSL with lead responsibility for safeguarding and child protection (including online safety)". - Support the school in encouraging parents and the wider community to become engaged in online safety activities. - Have regular strategic reviews with the online-safety coordinator / DSL and incorporate online safety into standing discussions of safeguarding at governor meetings. - Where the online-safety coordinator is not the named DSL or deputy DSL, ensure that there is regular review and open communication between these roles and that the DSL's clear overarching responsibility for online safety is not compromised. - Work with the DPO, DSL and headteacher to ensure a GDPR-compliant framework for storing data, but helping to ensure that child protection is always put first and data-protection processes support careful and legal sharing of information. - Check all school staff have read Part 1 of KCSIE; SLT and all working directly with children have read Annex B. - "Ensure that all staff undergo safeguarding and child protection training (including online safety) at induction.
 The training should be regularly updated in line with advice from the local three safeguarding partners integrated, aligned and considered as part of the overarching safeguarding approach."
-There is further support for this at cpd.lgfl.net. - "Ensure appropriate filters and appropriate monitoring systems are in place [but...] be careful that 'overblocking' does not lead to unreasonable restrictions as to what children can be taught with regard to online teaching and safeguarding". - "Ensure that children are taught about safeguarding, including online safety [...] as part of providing a broad and balanced curriculum [...]
+There is further support for this at cpd.lqfl.net. - "Ensure that children are taught about safeguarding, including online safety as part of providing a broad and balanced curriculum.
 Consider a whole school approach to online safety [with] a clear policy on the use of mobile technology."
-(NB you may wish to refer to 'Teaching Online Safety in Schools 2019' and investigate/adopt the UKCIS cross-curricular framework 'Education for a Connected World 2020 edition' to support a whole-school approach).